penelopehaulotte/penelopehaulotte.github.io/_pages/teaching.md

 author_profile: true
 ---

-Teaching is really foundational to my self-conception as a philosopher.
+Teaching is central to my self-conception as a philosopher.